ps-tuebingen-courses/pl1-lecture-notes/src/24-defunctionalization/defunctionalization.md

 Today we want to discuss techniques with which we can make our interpreter so syntactic that it corresponds to an abstract machine:
 A machine with a (possibly infinite) set of states and a simple transition relation between the states.
 We already know the technique with which we can take control over the call stack management: _CPS transformation_.
-After CPS-transforming the interpreter, we do not rely on the order of evaluation and call stack management of the meta language anymore.
+After CPS-transforming the interpreter, we do not rely on the order of evaluation and call stack management of the meta-language anymore.
 We replicate its definition here:

 ```scala mdoc
 enum Exp: